m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     The magic word.

-* Free Space (Type: `reference`, Alignment: `sizeof(reference_t) * 2`)
+* Free Space (Type: `reference_t`, Alignment: `sizeof(reference_t) * 2`)

-    This is an array of references to blocks with free space.
-These blocks include a next reference (i.e. it is a linked list of such free spaces).
+    This block is an array of references to `DATA` blocks with free space.
+    The index of the array represents a size available in that `DATA` block.

+    The array has a single reference for a given size.
+That reference points to a `DATA` block where the first 8 bytes represent the next free space with that size (i.e. a linked list).

+    Why does it work?

+    (1) The size of a block, `DATA` or `FPSC`, is the same.
+The minimum size of a Blob of Data in the `DATA` block is at least going to be:

+        version_t       (4 bytes)       _a.k.a. schema version_
+        column_id_t     (2 bytes)
+        int64_t         (8 bytes)       "_oid"
+        column_id_t     (2 bytes)
+        int64_t         (8 bytes)       "_created_on"
+        column_id_t     (2 bytes)
+        int8_t          (1+ bytes)      _user defined column_

+                Total: 27+ bytes minimum

+    in other words, we can very easily have a `reference_t` to another blob of free space.

+    (2) The minimum size of a block also means that index 0 and 1 are not required in our array.
+This leaves space for our header (Magic field).

-    We always allocate a bare minimum of 16 bytes which allows us to have an 8 bytes reference So this array is one pointer per possible size which is a multiple of the minimum size we'd allocate for a row.
+    We always allocate a bare minimum of 16 bytes which allows us to have an 8 bytes reference.
+So this array is one pointer per possible size which is a multiple of the minimum size we'd allocate for a row.

-    (The minimum of 64 bytes is likely going to be _much more_ but that's the system requirement.)

     The reference for case 0 an 1 are not defined in the Free Space array.
     Each reference represent a space with a multiple of 8 bytes.
 In other